DelinWorks/Minecraft-Unity/README.md

 A Voxel Game Made With Unity (2020.1.0a14)
 ========================================

-This is a Voxel Like Minecraft, which is based on Unity's Perlin Noise (Still Unfinished)
+This is a Voxel game Like Minecraft, which is based on Unity's Perlin Noise (Still Unfinished)

 You may use this project freely.